naabrahMSFT/sql-docs/azure-sql/managed-instance/doc-changes-updates-known-issues.md

 ## Related content

-- For a list of SQL Managed Instance updates and improvements, see [SQL Managed Instance service updates](https://azure.microsoft.com/updates/?product=sql-database&query=sql%20managed%20instance).
+- For a list of SQL Managed Instance updates and improvements, see [SQL Managed Instance service updates](https://azure.microsoft.com/updates/?product=sql-database&query=sql%20managed%20instance) <= incorrect link.

 - For updates and improvements to all Azure services, see [Service updates](https://azure.microsoft.com/updates).